SMPyBandits/SMPyBandits/README.md

 ----

 ## How to cite this work?
-If you use this package for your own work, please consider citing it with this piece of BibTeX.
+If you use this package for your own work, please consider citing it with [this piece of BibTeX](AlgoBandits.bib):

 ```bibtex